A Residential Praying Community...

 In a hugely exciting new development, we plan to establish a small residential praying community, living on site at St Antony’s.

 This will comprise up to six people, men and women, who will live, work and pray together for about a year at a time.
-The community will inevitably define the character of St Antony’s and sustain all other aspects of the life of the Priory.
+The community will inevitably define the character of St Antony’s and determine all other aspects of the life of the Priory.

 There is still a great deal to work out in terms of how the community will function, but essentially the idea is that it will provide an opportunity for people, at any stage of life, who may be wondering where God might be calling them next, and for whom the experience of spending some time immersed in the discipline and structure of a ‘new monastic’ religious community, and sharing a common life of work and prayer, might be powerfully transformative.